Putin’s Pollock: US seafood imports fuel Russian war machine

 MIAMI -- A U.S. ban on seafood imports from Russia over its invasion of Ukraine was supposed to sap billions of dollars from Vladimir Putin’s war machine.

-But shortcomings in import regulations means that Russian-caught pollock, salmon and crab are likely to enter the U.S. anyway, by way of the country vital to seafood supply chains across the world: China.
+But shortcomings in import regulations mean that Russian-caught pollock, salmon and crab are likely to enter the U.S. anyway, by way of the country vital to seafood supply chains across the world: China.

 Like the U.S. seafood industry, Russian companies rely heavily on China to process their catch.
 Once there, the seafood can be re-exported to the U.S. as a “product of China” because country of origin labelling isn’t required.